magento/merchdocs/src/customers/account-company-roles-permissions.md

    - Select the checkbox of each resource or activity that users assigned the role have permission to access.

-   - Select the **All** checkbox.
-Then, clear the checkbox of each resource or activity that users assigned to the role do not have permission to access.
+   - Select the **All** checkbox and then deselect the checkbox of each resource or activity that users assigned to the role do not have permission to access.

 1. Click <span class="btn">Save Role</span>.